About

 In 2014, a member of the Manning School advisory board donated the funds to purchase two 3D printers and for the first year they were used to teach business students about additive manufacturing.
 The interest in using this technology from students and faculty across Acadia’s campus grew steadily over the next year.
 This interest motivated Dr. Sears and Dr. Weatherbee to expand their plans from a business-student-only concept to a pan-university makerspace.
 Over the four years, this notion was further modified and an open makerspace concept was adopted.

 In 2018, funding was secured, a building selected, and renovations began.
 Steamspace was set to open in 2019, however, delays in renovations have pushed back the expected inauguration between late 2020 and early 2021.
-Shortly after, Steamspace had to adapt to the COVID-19 restrictions and limitations, pushing the expected inauguration (tentatively) to Winter 2024.
+Shortly after, Steamspace had to adapt to the COVID-19 restrictions and limitations, which affected the anticipated inauguration timeline.
 Until then, Steamspace will come online in stages throughout the spring and summer months as sneak previews, workshops, and special events will be held in preparation for the upcoming launch.

 Dr. Sears (left) and Dr. Weatherbee (right)